Justia Lawyer Rating

 A Will County Criminal Defense Attorney Can Help You Protect Your Rights

 For most people, being pulled over by the police is a scary situation.
 It is important that you know your rights and the extent of the law if you are pulled over by police.
 If you have been arrested by police, you should immediately contact a Joliet, IL, criminal defense lawyer for assistance.
-At the Law Office of John S. Fotopoulos, P.C., we can help you make sure your rights are being protected throughout your case.
+At the Fotopoulos Law Office, we can help you make sure your rights are being protected throughout your case.
 Call our office today at 708-942-8400 to schedule a free consultation.

 Sources: